Diseases & Conditions

 Other diseases.
 Some additional medical problems associated with frozen shoulder include hypothyroidism, hyperthyroidism, Parkinson's disease, and cardiac disease.

 Immobilization.
-Frozen shoulder can develop after a shoulder has been immobilized for a period of time due to surgery, a fracture, or other injury.
+Frozen shoulder can develop after a shoulder has been immobilized (held in one position without moving) for a period of time due to surgery, a fracture, or other injury.
 Having patients move their shoulders soon after injury or surgery is one measure prescribed to prevent frozen shoulder.

 After discussing your symptoms and medical history, your doctor will examine your shoulder.